noraeisner/LATTE/README.md

 The next release will allow for the option to model the transit-like events using the open source package *Pyaneti* [@pyaneti] which uses a Bayesian approach with an MCMC sampling to determine the parameters of the best-fit.

-Future releases will also allow for modeling and removal of periodic trends in the light curve.
+Future releases will also allow for modelling and removal of periodic trends in the light curve.
 This is useful for the detection and circumbinary planets and for the analysis of multi-star systems.

 ### License